Welcome to TritonNet, the UMSL wireless network. To get connected, you must register your device.

-The University currently has over 600 wireless Access Points across campus.
-This allows wireless devices to connect to the internet and campus resources (see TritonVPN) from most buildings on campus.
+The University currently has over 700 wireless Access Points across campus.
+This allows wireless devices to connect to the internet and campus resources (see TritonVPN below) and stay connected from most buildings on campus.

 TritonVPN (Virtual Private Network)